 Call Altizer Law, P.C.

-The attorneys of Altizer Law, P.C., Bettina Altizer and Terri Welch Luzynski, are experienced and aggressive in pursuing just compensation for our clients.
+Bettina Altizer and her team are experienced and aggressive in pursuing just compensation for our clients.
 We help people who have been injured through no fault of their own – auto accidents, medical malpractice, premises liability, products liability, and many other causes of injuries and death.
 If you, or a loved one, have been injured due to the wrongdoing or negligence of another person, call us.
 We are here for you, and only for you.